XDA-Penguins/device-tree-k013/README.md

 Standard disclaimers apply.
 If you flash any part of this repository or generated code files you run the risk of bricking your device.
 I cannot be held responsible for your actions.
 If you are smart you would have a clonzilla live usb and powered hub with a nandroid backup.
 Then, if you can't get into a recovery environment you can boot the system and dd back the image.

 ## Finally,
-Make sure you have the insecure bootloader installed before attempting to flash any of these files!!
+Make sure you have the insecure bootloader installed (plus your flavour of a recovery) before attempting to flash any of these files!!
+Oh, and fastboot does not play nice with the new system.img format.
+TWRP/CWM/dd should be able to help.